bala-guravaiah-organization/Java-Questions/11_Java9_Features.md

             new Dish("french fries", true, 530, Dish.Type.OTHER)
         );

+        // Using takeWhile to select dishes with calories less than 320
-        List<Dish> slicedMenu = specialMenu.stream()
+        // It stops at the first element that does not satisfy the condition List<Dish> slicedMenu = specialMenu.stream()
                 .takeWhile(dish -> dish.getCalories() < 320)
                 .collect(Collectors.toList());

+        // Printing the filtered list
         System.out.println(slicedMenu);
     }
 }

 ```

 #### Output: